contentful/slash-developers/docs/python/tutorials/getting-started-with-contentful-and-python.md

 ### Using your entry as a Python object

-Once you have your entry, you can use it as a Ruby object that follows standard Python conventions:
+Once you have your entry, you can use it as a Python object that follows standard Python conventions:

 ~~~python
 print(product.product_name)